Machine-Learing/Recommendation-System/README.md

 This recommendation system is made to help users, based on user ratings on each food item, select the best fit for themselves and to stimulate sales and increase profits

+# Summary

+The problem we are going to solve is how to help users select products which they may like and to make recommendation to stimulate sales and increase profits.
+Firstly, we decided to choose the Amazon Fine Food Reviews dataset which consists of 568,454 food reviews Amazon users left up to October 2012 as our dataset.
+Secondly, our recommendation system is based on users rating prediction.
+We assume that users tend to like the products that have a score of greater than 4 and we will consider the highest 5 scores product as our recommendation candidates.
+Thirdly, we implemented several algorithms to predict the scores of each product for each user.

+In this report we implemented the following models to build a recommendation system based on data from Amazon Fine Food Reviews : Matrix Factorization, SVD, Random Forest and Times Series.
+Our main assumption is that for a certain user, the higher review score is, the more likely the article should be recommended.
+We tried to compare different methods to establish a more reasonable and reliable system.
+Performances of the models are evaluated using MSE for the score and Confusion Matrix for recommendation or not.
+Below is the architecture of our recommendation system.

 # Dataset